grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/14 Scenarios/04 Arrival Rate.md

-In other words, when the target system is stressed and starts to respond more slowly, a closed-model load test will "wait" for the duration to end, resulting in increased iteration durations and a tapering off of the arrival rate of new VU iterations.
+In other words, when the target system is stressed and starts to respond more slowly, a closed-model load test will "wait" for the duration to end, resulting in increased iteration durations and a tapering of the arrival rate of new VU iterations.

 This is not ideal when the goal is to simulate a certain arrival rate of new VUs, or more generally throughput (e.g. requests per second).